-No screens or other aiming equipment are needed and aiming can be accomplished in daylight or darkness without the headlamps turned on.
+No screens or other aiming equipment are needed and aiming can be accomplished in day-light or darkness without the headlamps turned on.
 An average stall is all that is required since only sufficient room is needed for a man to walk around the car.
 A stall with a level floor is preferred so that aimer can be used just as received from the factory without being recalibrated.

 The T-3 Aimer comes from the factory with level bubbles accurately set and instructions for rechecking the level accuracy after aimer has been in use.
 It is important that these instructions be followed when aimer is received and before it is used, as a precaution in case aimer is dropped or damaged.
 The aimer can be used in selecting an area for headlamp aiming and can be calibrated to compensate for uneven floors.
-The procedure for checking and adjusting headlamp aim is the same on all coil spring and Air-Poise equipped cars.
+The procedure for checking and adjusting headlamp aim is the same on all cars, whether coil spring or air ride equipped.